 How to Plan Your Emergency Escape Route

-Did you know 50% of homeowners in the U.S. don’t have an escape plan?* In the event of a home safety emergency, every second counts.
+Did you know 50% of homeowners in the U.S. don’t have an emergency escape plan?* In the event of a home safety emergency, every second counts.
 According to the National Fire Protection Association, you may have less than two minutes to escape after your smoke alarms sound.
 That's why it's important to be prepared by planning and practicing an escape route with the entire family for safe evacuation.
 By planning, practicing and repeating your emergency escape plan, you can help ensure a safe escape.

 Make an Emergency Escape Plan

 - Walk through your home with your family and identify multiple exits out of each room in the house.
-If windows or doors are blocked, clear them so they can be easily accessed and opened.
+If windows or doors are blocked, clear them so they can be easily accessed and opened to exit through.
 It is recommended that you have 2 exit routes from every room in your house.

-- For two story houses, consider equipping bedrooms with escape ladders to provide additional, safe evacuation exits.
+- For two story houses, consider equipping bedrooms with escape ladders to provide additional, safe evacuation routes.

 - Dedicate someone to assists pets, small children, infants, elderly, or those with disabilities out of the home.

 - Assign a meeting spot outside that is a safe distance away from your house like the mailbox, tree or neighbor’s house.
-It is important that everyone in the household knows where to meet once out of the house.
+It is important that everyone in the household knows where to meet once they get out of the house.

-- Ensure your street address is clearly visible on your home or mailbox for first responders.
+- Ensure your street address is clearly visible on your home or mailbox for emergency first responders.

 - If you have children, teach them how to call 9-1-1 once outside at your meeting spot and help them memorize your home address